 Could you provide some examples of the above?
-Misleading; what might constitute this?
+Misleading - what might constitute this?

 This is covered by the Consumer Rights Act 2015.
-For more information please see the Business Companion guidance on 'Selling and supplying goods'.
+For more information please see the Business Companion guidance on 'The sale and supply of goods'.

 If goods are faulty or damaged (making them not fit for purpose), or misdescribed, then the consumer has a 30-day right of withdrawal and can expect a full refund.
 After 30 days, the consumer may instead be offered a repair or replacement, or a refund if the goods cannot be repaired or replaced.